Building a Design Strategy for Your Business - THE ULTIMATE GUIDE

 • Boosting your brand awareness by creative use of graphic design, packaging and

 Note that market needs are dynamic, therefore user observation, market research, trend research, and prototyping, all key stages of the design process, can help you establish and maintain close contact with your market.

 “Define who is responsible for the entire design process.”

-The secret to successful use of design lies in coordinating the individuals (managers, designers, and employees) involved at all levels of the design process with a view to achieve the design objectives.
+The secret to the successful use of design lies in coordinating the individuals (managers, designers, and employees) involved at all levels of the design process with a view to achieving the design objectives.

 Design Process Success Ideas:

 • The first step of a design process should be to define the project goals and purpose.
 In business, this would be; new market penetration, customer acquisition, development of new products, etc.